 In 2017, the Tax Cuts and Jobs Act (TCJA) was passed and signed into law, which led to an overhaul of the United States tax code.
-While it did increase the standard deduction by a significant amount, it eliminated many of the individual, line-item deductions, including the tax preparation cost deduction.
-However, this only affects personal taxes, so some people are still eligible to claim the deduction as it relates to their business, as we explain below.
+While it did increase the standard deduction by a significant amount, it eliminated many of the individual, line-item deductions, including the deduction for personal tax preparation.
+However, business owners can usually still claim a tax deduction as a business expense.

-While tax preparation fees can’t be deducted for personal taxes, they are considered an “ordinary and necessary” expense for businesses.
-This means, if you are self-employed, you can deduct your tax preparation fees under your business expenses, at least through the year 2025 if Congress does not renew the TCJA.
+While tax preparation fees can’t be deducted when it comes to personal taxes, they are considered an “ordinary and necessary” expense for business owners.
+This means that if you are self-employed, you can deduct your tax preparation fees under your business expenses, at least through the year 2025 if Congress does not renew the TCJA.
 Specifically, eligible parties include:

-- Individuals receiving income from rental properties, partnerships, S corporations, estates, or royalties and report this via Schedule E.
+- Individuals receiving income from rental properties, royalties, or other income reported when filing Schedule E

 - Food and beverage delivery drivers who are paid on commission (such as working for DoorDash or InstaCart);

-- Full time travelling or local sales people who get paid solely on commission;
+- Full-time traveling or local salespeople who get paid solely on commission;

 - Legal fees and audit representation.

 It’s important to note you can only deduct the portion of the fee related to preparing the business side of your taxes, such as Schedule C, E, or F. Anything besides this is considered personal, and thus, ineligible.
 Working with a local CPA is recommended if you’re not sure how to itemize the costs.